 Here’s Milton Friedman making the same basic point:

 Inequality resulting from differences in personal capacities, or from differences in wealth accumulated by the individual in question, are considered appropriate, or at least not so clearly inappropriate as differences resulting from inherited wealth.

 This distinction is untenable.
 Is there any greater ethical justification for the high returns to the individual who inherits from his parents a peculiar voice for which there is a great demand than for the high returns to the individual who inherits property? …

 Most differences of status or position or wealth can be regarded as the product of chance at a far enough remove.
 The man who is hard working and thrifty is to be regarded as ‘deserving’; yet these qualities owe much to the genes he was fortunate (or unfortunate?) enough to inherit.
 (Friedman 1982, 164–66)

-I’m not saying that I am as opposed to equality opportunity as Friedman seems to be.
-I’m with Michael: I think society should help people develop their skills and talents.
+I’m not saying that I am opposed to equal opportunity.
 My point is only that I don’t think Rawls has an explanation of why equal opportunity is valuable and, in fact, his arguments undercut the case for thinking that it matters.
 It’s a point about what the arguments show, not a point about what I believe.

 Here are the terms and concepts you should know or have an opinion about from today’s class.

 - Rawls’s four systems: Natural Liberty, Liberal Equality, Natural Aristocracy, Democratic Equality.

 - What Rawls means by “factors so arbitrary from a moral point of view” (Rawls 1999, 63).

 Friedman, Milton.
 (1962) 1982.
 Capitalism and Freedom.
 Chicago: University of Chicago Press.